After studying this chapter, you should be able to:

 GENERAL PATTERNS OF MOTILITY

 Peristalsis is a reflex response that is initiated when the gut wall is stretched by the contents of the lumen, and it occurs in all parts of the gastrointestinal tract from the esophagus to the rectum.
 The stretch initiates a circular contraction behind the stimulus and an area of relaxation in front of it (Figure 27–1).
 The wave of contraction then moves in an oral-to-caudal direction, propelling the contents of the lumen forward at rates that vary from 2 to 25 cm/s.
 Peristaltic activity can be increased or decreased by the autonomic input to the gut, but its occurrence is independent of extrinsic innervation.
 Indeed, progression of the contents is not blocked by removal and resuture of a segment of intestine in its original position and is blocked only if the segment is reversed before it is sewn back into place.
 Peristalsis is an excellent example of the integrated activity of the enteric nervous system.
 It appears that local stretch releases serotonin, which activates sensory neurons that activate the myenteric plexus.
-Cholinergic neurons passing in a retrograde direction in this plexus activate neurons ...
+Cholinergic neurons passing in a retrograde direction in ...